Looong01/ICT4D-Voice-XML/README.md

 # ICT4D-Voice-XML
-Voice XML Service for ICT4D
+Voice XML Service for ICT4D of Group 11

 ### Introduction
 This is the source code of Voice XML Service for ICT4D's Assignment, about providing weather forecast for the farmers in West Africa with a Phone calling information searching.